idc101/git-mkver/docs/config_reference.md

   versionFormat: VersionBuildMetaData
   # whether to really tag the branch when `git mkver tag` is called
   tag: false
-  # prefix for tags in git
-  tagPrefix: v
   # message for annotated version tags in git
   tagMessageFormat: "release {Tag}"
   # name of the pre-release e.g. alpha, beta, rc